How can I use Justice Map?

 - Map makers can add race and income layers to their maps.

-- Spatial Analysis.
+- Who Lives Nearby.
 Advanced mode lets you compare who lives within 1 vs 5 miles of a location (and more!).

 Get Support: Email Aaron